kkmitra/drupal-recommended-project/README.md

 - lando tooling has already being added so `lando phpcs` & `lando phpcbf` can be use for using phpcs & phpcbf tools.
 - In order to integrate phpcs & phpcbf with vscode i.e. to use Format file on save or linting drupal coding standards you can use two extensions [phpcs](https://marketplace.visualstudio.com/items?itemName=shevaua.phpcs) & [phpcbf](https://marketplace.visualstudio.com/items?itemName=persoderlind.vscode-phpcbf).
 Settings for these extensions are being added in the project.

+## Recommended modules

+- [drupal/admin_audit_trail](https://www.drupal.org/project/admin_audit_trail) - This module track logs of specific events that you'd like to review.
+The events performed by the users (using the forms) are saved in the database and can be viewed on the page admin/reports/audit-trail.